 Each state has its own position on the use of arrest and conviction records.
-Even when abiding by those parameters, there is still the need for a comprehensive, consistent set of procedures regarding the use of criminal history to avoid claims of discrimination.
-The key here is to identify by job description prior to hiring candidates, what kind of criminal background information (including how many years back) the company will look for and to ensure that the same level of background check is done for every applicant for that position.
+Even when abiding by those parameters, the need still exists for a comprehensive, consistent set of procedures regarding the use of criminal history to avoid claims of discrimination.
+The key is to identify for each job position the kind of criminal background information (including how many years back) the company will seek and use, and then ensure that the dealership uses the same level of background check for every applicant for that position.

-For each job description, you should prepare a memo that describes the relevance of, and need for, such information and how it is related to the particular job description.
-Remember, it is inconsistency in the selection of what type of background check each applicant gets that can often get employers sued for discrimination.
-Establishing a policy and procedure to make sure each applicant for a job description gets the same background check and having a defensible job-related justification for the relevancy and need for the information for each job position is critical to defending against future discrimination claims.
+One alternative is to prepare a short memorandum for each job position that describes the need for such information and how it's related to the particular job description.
+Remember, inconsistency in the method of background checking creates legal risks before the issue of how the information was used even arises.
+Establishing a policy and procedure to make sure each applicant for a job description gets the same background check and having a defensible job-related justification for the need for the information is critical to defending against future discrimination claims.